makasimba/Neural-Networks-and-Recursion/README.md

 If you run this code in google colabs there seems to be a bug with regard to use of the %%timeit magic, if you encounter this error, remove that line, run the code, put the line magic back and then run the code again.
 Everything seems to work fine afterwards.

-Spoiler alert: is there isn't much difference between the two implementations.
+Spoiler alert: the differences are negligible .